malikhuremovic/JapTask1/README.md

 JAP Management System is an application designed to meet the needs of all those included in supervising the flow of the Junior Accelerator Program.
-The application can be configured to fit other programs and companies as well.
+The application can be configured to fit other programs as well.

 The application features CRUD implementation for the following entities: Student, Program and Selection.